konkalaitzidis/srsbpi/README.md

-# one-year-survival-prediction-model
+# Stereotactic-Radiosurgery-Brain-Prognostic-Index
-Web app-based prediction model that outputs the one year survival probability of patients.
+Webtool predicting the one-year survival probability of patients.